sailplatform/caliper-python/README.rst

 `tests` directory.
 The tests use the `tox` test runner, so you will need that in your environment.
 In general, whenever you might make changes to code in `caliper`, you should run the fixture tests.
-From the source repo's top-level directory, use `tox` to run all the tests on both Python 2.7 and Python 3.6.
+From the source repo's top-level directory, use `tox` to run all the tests on Python 2.7, Python 3.7, PyPy, and PyPy3.

 Before you can run the tests, you will also need a copy of the Caliper fixtures (see below).